Characteristic cycles, micro local packets and packets with cohomology: Introduction

 for the characteristic cycle of $\mathcal{F}_{L}$, we prove that the image of $\mathcal{F}_L$ under $\left(I_{L}^{G}\right)_{\ast}$ is equal to

 From this equality we are able to deduce that the cohomology packets introduced by Adams and Johnson in \cite{Adams-Johnson}, are examples of micro-packets.
-The comparison between both types of packets is done in Section 7 where we also describe the family of Arthur parameters considered in the work of Adams and Johnson and give a description of the Adams-Johnson packets.
+The comparison between both types of packets is done in Section 4 where we also describe the family of Arthur parameters considered in the work of Adams and Johnson and give a description of the Adams-Johnson packets.

 We continue by outlining the contents of the paper.
-In Section 2 we describe the context in which we will do representation theory.
-We recall the notion of real form and introduce the concepts of extended group and representation of a strong real form.
-This is just a short review of Chapters 2 \cite{ABV}.

-Section 3 is devoted to the introduction of the geometric objects required in the definition of micro-packets, namely: the category of perverse sheaves, the category of $\mathcal{D}$-modules, and the notion of characteristic variety and characteristic cycle.
-We follow mainly Chapter 2 \cite{Hotta} and Chapter 7 and 19 \cite{ABV}.

-In Section 4 we introduce the geometric induction functor as a geometric counterpart of the induction functor in representation theory.
+In Section 2 we introduce the geometric induction functor as a geometric counterpart of the induction functor in representation theory.
 We review the work of Kashiwara-Schapira \cite{Kashiwara-Schapira} on proper direct images and the work of Schmid-Vilonen \cite{SV} on open direct images.
 We end the section by explaining how characteristic cycles behave under geometric induction.

-In Section 5 we recall the extended Langlands correspondence and in Section 6 we express the Langlands classification in a more geometric manner.
-More precisely, following Chapter 6 of \cite{ABV} we introduce a topological space whose set of ${}^{\vee}{G}$-orbits, where ${}^{\vee}{G}$ denotes the dual group of $G$, is in bijection with the set of ${}^{\vee}{G}$-conjugacy classes of Langlands parameters and express Langlands classification in this new setting.
-The interest of this new space resides in its richer geometry when compared with the geometry of the usual space of Langlands parameters.
+Section 3 is devoted to presenting the objects of \cite{ABV} required to define the micro-packets.
+We recall the notion of real forms and introduce the concepts of extended group and representation of a strong real form.
+We define the dual objects that are going to parameterize the representations and review the Local Langlands Correspondence as stated in \cite{ABV}.

-We start Section 7 by introducing micro-packets.
-Then we describe the micro-packets corresponding to tempered parameters (Section 7.1) and to essentially unipotent Arthur parameters (Section 7.2).
+We start Section 4 by introducing micro-packets.
+Then we describe the micro-packets corresponding to tempered parameters (Section 4.1) and to essentially principal unipotent Arthur parameters (Section 4.2).
 We end the section by studying the case of cohomologically induced packets or Adams-Johnson packets.
-Finally, relying on the work done in Section 4 we prove that Adams-Johnson packets are micro-packets (Section 7.3).
+Finally, relying on the work done in Section 2 we prove that Adams-Johnson packets are micro-packets (Section 4.3).

-It is in sections 7.2 and 7.3, and in the study of Section 4 of the geometric induction functor, that most of the original work of the present article is done.\\ ~\\
+It is in sections 4.2 and 4.3, and in the study of Section 2 of the geometric induction functor, that most of the original work of the present article is done.\\